AndreMuis/TISensorTag/README.md

-Source code for interfacing with TI's Bluetooth low energy SensorTag.
+Source code for a demo app that interfaces with TI's Bluetooth low energy SensorTag.
+Written in proper, easy to follow Objective-C.